getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/index.md

 ## Key Transactions

-Have transactions you return time and time again?
-Bookmark them in the [summary view]({% link _documentation/performance-monitoring/performance/transaction-summary.md %})

- are transactions that you bookmark and can view in a separate dedicated tab.
-You may want to bookmark a Transaction as a "Key Transaction" if you monitor performance on a particular transaction or group of transactions.
-You can set a Transaction as a "Key Transaction" on the Transaction Summary page.
-The "All Transactions" view also displays these transactions.
+If you have transactions you return time and time again, you can mark each one off as a key transaction in their corresponding [summary views]({% link _documentation/performance-monitoring/performance/transaction-summary.md %}).
+This will enable you to have a shortcut to view Key Transactions only by toggling the tab in the upper right corner of the homepage.